idaholab/moose/modules/doc/content/getting_started/minimum_requirements.md

 In general, the following is required for MOOSE-based development:

-- C++11 compliant compiler (GCC !!package minimum_gcc!!, Clang !!package minimum_clang!!, and Intel !!package minimum_intel!! or greater)
+- C++11 compliant compiler (GCC !!package minimum_gcc!!, Clang !!package minimum_clang!! or greater)

   - (included in any of our redistributable packages if you choose to install one)